A place for musings, observations, design notes, code snippets - my thought gists.

 Internationali(z|a)tion is hard

 I came across a UI glitch today in my Uber app.
-At first glance it appears to be a preposterous oversight, the s in Favourites has been orphaned!
+At first glance it appears to be a preposterous oversight, the s

 I live in Australia, where we closely follow British English spelling - meaning it’s “Favourites” and not “Favorites”.
 In the world of UI/UX, it’s common to use localisation dictionaries to map strings to locale-appropriate versions.
 I suspect some UI designer carefully crafted this screen for US English and mapped over to AU English, accidentally committing a tiny typographic crime.